Islands in Bianchi type-I Universe: Bianchi type TEXT Model

 where $a_1$, $a_2$ and $a_3$ are the scale factors of the three-dimensional space and are functions of time.
 The model reduces to the flat FLRW solution if $a_1=a_2=a_3$.
-In general, each spatial direction has its own expansion rate $H_i\equiv\frac{\dot{a}_i}{a_i}$.
-If we admit the energy-momentum tensor of a perfect fluid, then the field equations of the BI universe are found as,
+In general, each spatial direction has its own expansion rate $H_i\equiv \dot{a}_i/a_i$.
+The normalized scale factors are found as follows:

-Here, the dot represents the derivatives with respect to time $t$.
-The energy-momentum conservation equation $T^\mu_{\nu;\mu}= 0 $ yields